jarrodmillman/networkx/doc/developer/core_developer.rst

 When reviewing, focus on the following:

-1. **API:** The API is what users see when they first use `networkx`.
+1. **API:** The API is what users see when they first use NetworkX.
 APIs are difficult to change once released, so should be simple, `functional
    <https://en.wikipedia.org/wiki/Functional_programming>`__ (i.e. not
    carry state), consistent with other parts of the library, and should avoid modifying input variables.
-Please familiarize yourself with the project's `deprecation policy <https://networkx.org/docs/dev/contribute.html#deprecation-cycle>`__.
+Please familiarize yourself with the project's :ref:`deprecation_policy`.

 2. **Documentation:** Any new feature should have a gallery example, that not only illustrates but explains it.